 A Guide To Hermès Leathers and Skins

-Known as the creator of the most extraordinary handbags in the world, Hermes has an unrivalled and highly dedicated fan base willing to pay thousands to own one of their...
+Known as the creator of the most exclusive handbags in the world, Hermés has an unrivalled and highly dedicated consumer willing to pay above the odds to own one of their...

-Known as the creator of the most extraordinary handbags in the world, Hermes has an unrivalled and highly dedicated fan base willing to pay thousands to own one of their...
+Known as the creator of the most exclusive handbags in the world, Hermés has an unrivalled and highly dedicated consumer willing to pay above the odds to own one of their...

-Known as the creator of the most extraordinary handbags in the world, Hermes has an unrivalled and highly dedicated fan base willing to pay thousands to own one of their ultra-exclusive bags.
-Their most iconic style, the Birkin, is the most collectible and sought after bag in the world and is said to be a sounder investment than gold.
-Transcending trends and the demands of the modern luxury industry, Hermes continues to honour their traditions.
-Each bag is hand-made and stitched by an expert craftsman, taking upwards of 18 hours per bag – a true masterpiece.
+Known as the creator of the most exclusive handbags in the world, Hermés has an unrivalled and highly dedicated consumer willing to pay above the odds to own one of their ultra-exclusive bags.
+Their most iconic style, the Birkin, is the most collectible and sought after bag in the world.
+Each bag is hand-made by an expert artisan, taking upwards of 18 hours per bag – a true masterpiece.

-Hermes has scrapped their waitlist system and now allocates bags based on the discretion of their sales assistants.
-Build a good relationship with your Hermes SA and show loyalty to the brand, you might be lucky enough to be offered a Birkin or Kelly.
-Many customers wait years to be offered the exact bag they want, one of many reasons why clients trust Tailored Styling to source their dream Birkin or Kelly quickly and in the exact specifications they want.
+In 2008 Hermès retired their waitlist system and now allocates bags based on the discretion of their sales assistants.
+Build a good relationship with your Hermes SA and show loyalty to the brand and you might be lucky enough to be offered the Birkin or Kelly that you’ve added to your wishlist.
+Many clients wait years to be offered the exact bag that they asked for, one of many reasons why clients trust Tailored Styling to source their dream Birkin or Kelly quickly, in the exact specifications they desire.

-Whether you’re a seasoned Hermes collector or you’re looking into buying your first bag, there is so much to know before making a choice.
-When it comes to leathers and skins there are so many to choose from, each with their pros and cons.
-Here’s our guide to the most requested Hermes leathers and exotic skins and how each of them differ.
+When it comes to leathers and skins there are many to choose from, each with their pros and cons.
+Here’s our guide to the most requested Hermés leathers and exotic skins and how each of them differ.

 TOGO

-One of the most popular Hermes leathers, Togo is great for everyday use and can be restored well with a trip to the Hermes spa.
-It’s a grained leather with very slightly raised cells, which catch the light.
-This gives bags a little bit of shine to them.
-A durable calf leather, it’s practical for a bag suitable for regular use.
+One of the most popular Hermés leathers, Togo is great for everyday use and can be restored well with a trip to the Hermes spa.
+It’s a naturally grained leather with very slightly raised cells, which catch the light.
+A durable calf leather, it’s practical for a bag that will be worn regularly.

 EPSOM

-Epsom leather is equally as popular and is particularly lovely for bags of a structured shape due to its laminated appearance.
+Epsom leather is equally as popular and is particularly chic when crafted using the Sellier technique, creating a structured shape with a slightly laminated appearance.
+Epsom Sellier bags tend to give a more elevated look.
 Unlike other leathers, the grain is pressed into the leather making it tough and durable, less likely to show scratches and holds its shape very well.
 It’s also waterproof, making it a great option for someone who wants to use their bag everyday or for travel.

 SWIFT

 Formerly known as Gulliver and reintroduced in 2005 under the name Swift, this leather has a super fine grain making it smooth to the touch.
-Beautiful for brightly coloured bags, you often see Kelly Cuts and Kelly Pochettes crafted from swift.
+Beautiful for brightly coloured bags, you will often see the Kelly Cut and Kelly Pochette crafted from swift.
 Given its smooth nature it can be a little more delicate, and susceptible to creasing and scratches if not handled carefully.

 CLEMENCE